ivos/discovering-reqs/README.md

 'But before we get to Bob,' Alice continues, 'I was thinking about this "denormalization" thing you were talking about yesterday.
 What if the customer moves and their delivery address changes?
 And what if they usually want to deliver to their home address, but on one specific occasion they want to deliver to their job?'

-'Hmmm, these are some very good questions,' you answer.
+'Hmmm, these are some very good questions,' you say.
 'If they move, you would probably want to change their address on the customer record, so that next time you create an order for them, the new address will be picked up.
 We need to keep the older orders intact, however, just as we did with the item price, so we have to duplicate the customer address onto the order.'

 'As for the temporarily different address for a special occasion, we would have to let you amend the address on the order manually, which means we need an editable address field on the Create order form.'